dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

-*   The augmenting type and corresponding type are not the same kind: class, mixin, enum, or extension.
+*   The augmenting type and corresponding type are not the same kind: class, mixin, enum, extension, or extension type.
 You can't augment a class with a mixin, etc.

-*   The augmenting type and corresponding type do not have all the same modifiers (final, sealed, mixin, etc).
-This is not a technical requirement but it should make augmentations easier to understand when looking at them.
+*   The augmenting type and corresponding type do not have all the same modifiers (`final`, `sealed`, `mixin`, etc).

+    *This is not a technical requirement, but it ensures that looking at either declaration show the complete capabilities of the declaration.
+It also deliberately prevents an augmentation from introducing a restriction that isn't visible to a reader of the main declaration.*

 *   The augmenting type declares an `extends` clause, but one was already present.
 We don't allow overwriting an existing `extends`, but one can be